-Typically, the Real Estate department handles the signing and tracking of real estate leases.
-The information is then sent to the Accounting department each reporting period.
-Equipment leases are signed and tracked by multiple departments, ranging from fleet and facilities management to IT, who also send information to the Accounting department at each reporting period.
+Real estate departments typically handle the signing and tracking of real estate leases.
+The information is then sent to the accounting department each reporting period.
+Equipment leases are signed and tracked by multiple departments, ranging from fleet and facilities management to IT, who also send information to the accounting department at each reporting period.
 Since this process is not under a single department, it is not uncommon for several leases to get lost in the translation to the accounting department.
-The real estate leases are typically more material because of the higher lease obligation so, the equipment leases end up being missed most often (Use this free lease accounting transition guide to identify more departments to find missing leases).
+The real estate leases are typically more material because of the higher lease obligation so, the equipment leases end up being missed most often.

-We have put together this quick list of questions to ask any potential lease accounting software vendor so you can make an informed decision and understand if they are the best choice to handle both your real estate and equipment leases.
+We have put together this short list of questions to ask any potential lease accounting software vendors so you can make an informed decision and understand if they are the best choice to handle both your real estate and equipment leases.

 1. How long have you been supporting all types of leased assets including real estate, vehicles, and equipment?